alobbe/stochastic-triads/README.md

 ## Citation

-If you use this code in your research, please cite it using
+If you use this code in your research, please cite the archived version using

 ```
 @software{alexander_lobbe_2023_7845270,